 Most doctors agree that some nutritional supplementation is important.
-Make sure you take only whole-food, natural supplements to insure that your body gets only the highest quality nutrients.
+Make sure you take only whole-food, natural supplements to ensure that your body gets only the highest quality nutrients.

 Whole Food Supplements